Backpacking budget for Thailand

 6 - The travel budget for 10 days, 2 weeks, 3 weeks or 1 month in Thailand

-The purpose here is to give you an idea of your budget for a trip to Thailand according to how long you’ll stay.
+The purpose here is to give you an idea of your budget for a trip to Thailand depending on how long you stay.
 The calculation of this daily budget in Thailand is based on my 2.5 months spent in the country, for two people:

 - 21 € per day in economy mode / South-East Asian tour (backpacker),